CSCfi/csc-user-guide/docs/computing/lumi-vs-mahti.md

 ## Software installation policy

-While Mahti offers frequently used applications as pre-installed modules, users are expected to compile and install the applications they intend to run on LUMI themselves.
-This is due to the fact that LUMI is a pan-European system with significantly more users than the national systems.
-Maintaining a pre-installed collection of software and licenses that would meet all users' needs on a European level would thus require excessive administration efforts.
-Moreover, neither the local organizations such as CSC nor the LUMI user support team (LUST) have root access to the system.
+While Mahti offers frequently used applications as pre-installed modules, LUMI users are currently expected to compile and install the applications they intend to run on LUMI themselves.

 To facilitate installing software on LUMI, the [EasyBuild tool](https://docs.lumi-supercomputer.eu/software/installing/easybuild/) is provided along with [installation recipes](https://github.com/Lumi-supercomputer/LUMI-EasyBuild-contrib) (EasyConfig files) using which you can install additional applications to your home or project directories.
 Additionally, a [container wrapper](https://docs.lumi-supercomputer.eu/software/installing/container_wrapper/) identical to the [Tykky tool](containers/tykky.md) is provided as a means to wrap installations inside an Apptainer/Singularity container.
 This is recommended especially for Conda and pip environments to alleviate the load on the parallel filesystem.